jatinchawda1503/Boston-House-Pricing-MLOps/README.md

 4. Add the Heroku API key, Project Name and Email id to GitHub Actions.
     1. Go to https://github.com/username/project/settings/secrets/actions
     2. Click on new repository secret
-    3. Add
+    3. Add the following Keys
         1. HEROKU_API_KEY -> https://dashboard.heroku.com/account
         2. HEROKU_APP_NAME -> Heroku Project Name
         3. HEROKU_EMAIL -> Email Address

-Push a new change then GitHub Action will Automatically start to deploy the application.
+Push a new change then GitHub Action will automatically start to deploy the application.